DogMan7/TradingView-Binance-webhook-server/README.md

 NPM Packages:   The project uses several NPM packages including express, axios, crypto, body-parser, moment, winston, querystring, and https.
 These can be installed by running npm install in the project directory.

 Binance API Key and Secret:   You need to have a Binance API key and secret to interact with the Binance API.
-These can be obtained from your Binance account.
+These can be obtained from your Binance account. when you make them make your keys on binance spot make sure you limit them to your servers ip address
 Server:   You need a server to host your application.
 This could be a local server or a cloud-based server.

 Domain:   you'll need a domain name that resolves to your server for the webhooks